gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

 1. You have set up the database replication.
 1. Your secondary node is allowed to communicate via HTTP/HTTPS and SSH with your primary node (make sure your firewall is not blocking that).
+1. You nodes must have a NTP service running to synchronize the clocks.
+   You can use different timezones, but the hour relative to UTC can't be more than 60 seconds off from each node.

 Some of the following steps require to configure the primary and secondary nodes almost at the same time.
 For your convenience make sure you have SSH